neekware/fullerstack/apps/avidtrader-api/src/prisma/README.md

 When `schema.prisma` is altered the following command must be run to ensure our `database schema` reflects our new changes in `schema.prisma`.

-- to create: `yarn prisma:be-nest:migration:create
+- to create: `yarn prisma:avidtrader-api:migration:create
-- to apply: `yarn prisma:be-nest:migration:apply
+- to apply: `yarn prisma:avidtrader-api:migration:apply

 ### `dbml/\*`

 Description: A `schema.dbml` file is generated to visually assist with the verification of our `database schema`

-- to create/update: `yarn prisma:be-nest:generate`
+- to create/update: `yarn prisma:avidtrader-api:generate`
 - to view: upload the `schema.dbml` file to https://dbdiagram.io/d

 ### `schema.gql`